-Wilson Dunlavey is an attorney in Lieff Cabraser Heimann & Bernstein’s New York office specializing in class actions on behalf of victims of environmental disasters and consumers who have unknowingly purchased products with devastating consequences to the environment.
+Wilson Dunlavey is a partner in Lieff Cabraser Heimann & Bernstein’s New York office specializing in class actions on behalf of victims of environmental disasters and consumers who have unknowingly purchase products with devastating consequences to the environment.

 Wilson is on the leadership team for the “Clean Diesel” multidistrict litigation against Volkswagen, which has recovered over $11 billion for its clients in a settlement without precedent.
 In recognition of his efforts, Wilson was awarded “California Lawyer of the Year” by the California Daily Journal in 2018.
 Wilson continues to prosecute claims under the Lanham Act on behalf of competitor dealerships alleging lost vehicle sales, as a result of the fraud.